worldofprasanna/learn-aws-in-30-days/README.md

 ## Day 0: AWS Fundamentals & Account creation

+1. Intro about the Course
-1. What is Cloud computing?
-Why to learn it?
-What are various cloud providers?
+2. What is Cloud computing?
+Evolution of Cloud, Virtualisation, Web 2.0
-2. How to create an account in AWS?
-3. AWS Console walkthrough and what to expect from this series?
+3. Intro to AWS
+4. History of AWS
+5. Setup AWS Free tier account

 ## Day 1: Compute using AWS EC2

-1. What is Compute?
-What is EC2 instance
+1. What is EC2 instance?
+Properties to set for an Instance
-2. Creation of EC2 instance and deploy an application
+2. Region & AZs
-3. Access the application and things to take care of
+3. Instance Types and how to understand the types
+4. Demo of creating an EC2 Instance with Apache web server

 ## Day 2: Security Groups